beekai-oss/react-flip-numbers/README.md

 Features:

-* Flip your nubmer in 3D space
+* Flip your numbers in 3D space
 * Super easy to use

 ## Install